 Your clients aiming to lose weight are most likely gung-ho to do cardio because they believe it is the best way to hit that goal.
-They probably have misconceptions about lifting and strength training that make them wary about using this kind of workout.
+They probably have misconceptions about lifting, strength training, and building muscle that make them wary about using this kind of workout.

 Correct these myths to convince clients to add a couple of days of lifting per week for quicker weight loss:

 Women especially fall victim to the myth that strength training will make you bigger, heavier, and bulkier.
-It certainly can, but bodybuilders work very hard to look the way they do.
+It certainly can, but bodybuilders work very hard to look the way they do (and likely lift a heavier weight).
 A couple of workouts lifting weights each week is not enough to get there.

 If you're trying to lose weight, and cardio burns the most calories, you should get in as much aerobic exercise as possible, right?
 This is not true.
 Yes, cardio and aerobic workouts are essential for both fitness and weight loss, there is a limit.